lud77/Factorize/README.md

 -- UI

-- [ ] Make connections require coordinates rather than elements, so that the logic can be made more flexible
 - [ ] Right clicking on the workarea opens Panel search
 - [ ] Pulling a connection from an endpoint to the workarea opens Panel search
     - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint